-*1 – To achieve a 2.5 units per acre density with a clustered development style, a Special District process is required.
+*1 – To achieve a 2.5 acre per unit in total density with a clustered development style, a Special District process is required.
 A shared community OSCA (see section E) covering 40% of the acres will be required in all clustered developments.

 Section 9.14